 Pineal gland cysts

-These are also known as perineural/perineurial cysts, as well as sacral nerve root cysts.
-The cysts are located at the base of the spine and are filled with cerebrospinal fluid.
+Tarlov cysts — also known as perineural, perineurial, or sacral nerve root cysts — are located at the base of the spine and are filled with cerebrospinal fluid.

 Vocal fold cysts

-Treatment for a cyst will depend on various factors, including the type of cyst, where it is, its size, and the degree of discomfort it is causing.
+The treatment options for a cyst will depend on a range of factors, including the type of cyst, where it is, its size, and the degree of discomfort it is causing.

-A very large cyst that causes symptoms can be surgically removed.
-Sometimes, the doctors may decide to drain or aspirate the cyst by inserting a needle or catheter into the cavity.
-If the cyst is not easily accessible, drainage or aspiration is often done with the help of radiologic imaging so that the doctor can accurately guide the needle/catheter into the target area.
+Sometimes, they might drain or aspirate the cyst by inserting a needle or catheter into the cavity.
+If the cyst is not easily accessible, they may use radiologic imaging to accurately guide the needle or catheter.

-Many cysts arise as a result of a chronic or underlying medical condition, as may be the case with fibrocystic breast disease or polycystic ovary syndrome – in such cases, the focus of treatment is on the medical condition.
+Many cysts develop as a result of a chronic or underlying medical condition, as may be the case with fibrocystic breast disease or polycystic ovary syndrome.
+In such cases, the focus of the treatment will be on the medical condition itself, not the cyst.

 Cysts are abnormal, fluid-filled sacs that can develop in tissues in any part of the body.
 They are relatively common, and there are many different types.